What Causes Damp in Bedrooms?

 Does Putting the Heating On Help Damp?

-Putting on the heating can work to prevent damp in certain circumstances.
+Putting on the heating can work to prevent dampness in certain circumstances.
 However, just because your house is warm, does not mean that you will not get damp.

-Adequate ventilation is still really important if you want to avoid damp.
-Interestingly, there is one specific type of heating that will actively fight damp, which is infrared.
+Adequate ventilation is still really important if you want to avoid dampness.
+Interestingly, there is one specific type of heating that will actively fight dampness, which is infrared.

 Many people have turned to using infrared panels to heat, and these panels work through the use of safe radiation.
 This means that they are able to heat the fabric of the building, and the people inside it, directly.
 The heat will be stored in thermal mass, even when you turn off the heaters.

-What Are the Signs of Damp in a House?
+What Are the Signs of Dampness in a House?

 Some of the most common signs that you have damp in your home are: